LuisaE/cs332/README.md

 ## What aspects of the implementation each test case tests

 To run the tests, run `TEST=true make qemu` and note the print statements.
 We are running qemu with 1 CPU to facilitate testing.
+If you want to revert to normal testing, run `make clean` to clean the environment and run `make qemu` as usual.

 - tie_priority_sched_test: several threads with the same priority should take turns to run
 - simple_priority_sched_test: verifies that the three threads with high, medium and low priority finish running in order.
 - inversion_priority_sched_test: high priority thread (H) needs a lock acquired by low priority thread (L), so it donates its priority to L while L is holding the lock.
 When L releases the lock, H should continue running.
 - add_higher_thread_test: add a thread with higher priority to the ready list - it should start running